-So let’s get your target reached by today’s theme tutorial.
+So let’s get your target reached by today’s Magento theme installation tutorial.
 Let’s get it started!

 Access the root directory of your Magento 2 store using FileZilla or any SFPT client.
 Get the app and pub folder uploaded in the root directory that you got after extracting the zipped folder of your theme.